Mohd-Mujeeb009/College-Project/README.md

 # College-Project
-This is my collection of College Project
+This is my collection of College Project.
+These project are related to data science and AI